akikoo/one-web-boilerplate/README.md

 should't matter (you write your styles carefully, right?)
 The idea is that module styles inherit only from base rules, not from other modules.

-config.rb file in /assets is used for passing compile options for Compass.
-You don't need to touch this file (unless you want to change something in it).
+config.rb file in /assets is used for passing compile options to Compass.
+By default you don't need to touch that file.
+If you want to edit it, see Compass documentation.

 ### JavaScript
 * Third-party plugins are included in /webroot/assets/js/lib.
 Custom scripts are